 For more details on how to work with jobs, see the Tasks and jobs topic.

 Offline maps created by the preplanned workflow are stored in an unpacked mobile map package.
-When your app goes into the field you will need to open the map directly from the mobile map package downloadDirectory stored on your device.
-See Open an offline map for more information.
+When your app goes into the field you will need to open the map directly from the mobile map package directory stored on your device.
+To create the mobile map package object, pass the mobile map package directory path to the AGSMobileMapPackage constructor.